 - Affiliate Marketer – A great way to get going without a product or service.
 It takes a lot of work upfront but once affiliate marketing starts to work, it’s a great business model for the independent entrepreneur.
 You can get a list of over 10,000 affiliate programs here.

-- Consultant – teach people what you know via courses, live calls.
+- Consultant – teach people what you know via courses, and live calls.
 And in this space, digital nomad consultancy services are in demand.

 - Drop-Shipper – Dropshipping is huge.
 This is one of those industries that most people don’t talk about, especially the ones that are killing it with their businesses (for fear of copycats).
-If you can find a profitable niche drop shipping businesses can be easily automated, freeing up your time for other projects or for more travel.
+If you can find a profitable niche, dropshipping businesses can be easily automated, freeing up your time for other projects or for more travel.

 - Freelance writer – freelance writing jobs are great because they are asynchronous.
 You decide the hours you work and you arrange the delivery date with the client.
 Jobs like this that don’t require a lot of face-to-face work are great options for working remotely.